-The East Dorset Local Plan was adopted on 11th January 2002.
-It provides planning policy for the whole district up to the year 2011 although the Secretary of State 'saved' the relevant policies in the plan in 2007 under the provision of the 2004 Planning Act with the effect that they will be replaced by a new "Core Strategy" as part of the Local Development Framework (LDF).
+The East Dorset Local Plan was adopted on 11th January 2002 and provides planning policy for the whole district up to the year 2011, although the Secretary of State 'saved' the relevant policies in the Plan in 2007 under the provision of the 2004 Planning Act with the effect that they remain in force until adoption of the Core Strategy.
+It will be replaced by a new "Core Strategy" as part of the Local Development Framework (LDF).